-Section 45(a) of the Act states that confidential treatment of information in an application to the Commission is appropriate when public disclosure of such information is "neither necessary nor appropriate in the public interest or for the protection of investors."
+Section 45(a) provides that information contained in any application filed with the Commission under the Act shall be made available to the public, unless the Commission finds that public disclosure is neither necessary nor appropriate in the public interest or for the protection of investors.
 SPH believes that the public has no valid purpose under the Act for having access to the Supplemental Material.
-The information in section II.B.2 of the Application is sufficient to fully apprise any interested member of the public of the basis for the requested relief.
+The information in section II.B.2 of the Application is sufficient to fully apprise any interested member of the public of the basis for the relief requested under Section 6(c) of the Act.
 The public will be able to see various data reflecting the progress SPH has made in its transition to non-investment company business and its intention to complete such transition by the expiration of the requested exemption.
 Based on such information, any interested person will be able to assess SPH's intention and ability to pursue a non-investment company business strategy and its prospects for achieving non-investment company status by the end of the requested one year exemption.